-Until recently chikungunya had usually occurred in Africa and South and East Asia, but affected areas have been increasing in recent years.
+Until relatively recently chikungunya had usually occurred in Africa and South and East Asia but affected areas have been increasing over recent years.
 In late 2004, large outbreaks of chikungunya fever in the Indian Ocean, including Reunion, Mauritius and the Seychelles, raised serious public health concerns.
-Commencing in 2011, countries and territories in the Pacific Island Region have also reported a number of chikungunya outbreaks.
+Commencing in 2011, countries and territories in the Pacific Island Region have also reported several chikungunya outbreaks.

 In December 2013 islands in the Caribbean started reporting confirmed cases of chikungunya.
 By 2014 cases were being reported among U.S. travellers returning from affected areas in the Americas and local transmission was identified in Florida, Puerto Rico, and the U.S. Virgin Islands; surveillance for chikungunya infections was enhanced in the region and continues.
 Since 2014 only one locally acquired case, in Texas in 2015, has been identified in continental USA.
-Chikungunya is now well established in Central and South America and the islands of the Caribbean and local transmission has been identified in 45 countries or territories throughout the Americas with more than 1.7 million suspected cases reported.
-Brazil represents 94% of the 183 000 cases reported in the Americas and the Caribbean since the beginning of 2017.
+Chikungunya is now well established in Central and South America and the islands of the Caribbean and local transmission has been identified in 45 countries or territories throughout the Americas with more than 2 million suspected cases reported.
+Annually Brazil represents more than 90% of the cases reported in the Americas and the Caribbean since the beginning of 2017.

 Although the virus is widespread across the Americas region, cases are also reported in Asia and Africa.
-Towards the end of 2020 Brazil, India and Thailand reported the majority of new cases.
-Across the whole of 2020 the majority of cases were reported in Brazil and Thailand.
+Towards the end of 2020 Brazil, India and Thailand reported the majority of new cases and across the whole of 2020 the majority of cases were reported in Brazil and Thailand.
+In 2021 just over 225,000 cases were reported globally, 56% were from Brazil and 40% from India.

-Indigenous infection does not occur in the United Kingdom, but a number of cases are reported each year in travellers returning from endemic areas which until recently were mostly acquired in the Indian sub-continent and South East Asia.
+Indigenous infection does not occur in the United Kingdom, but a number of cases are reported each year in travellers returning from endemic areas which until recently were mostly acquired in the Indian sub-continent and Southeast Asia.
 However, of the 295 cases of chikungunya reported in England, Wales and Northern Ireland in 2014, 80% had been acquired in the Caribbean.
-Case numbers and probable source of infection for 2015 onwards have not yet been published by PHE, but the basic figures are available from ECDC in the Chikungunya Annual Epidemiological Reports.
-In the years 2015 to 2019 the number of UK cases reported are 106, 169, 104, 59 and 94 respectively; however, fully detailed information on the source countries is not available (ECDC 2019 Chikungunya Annual Epidemiological Report).
+Case numbers and probable source of infection for 2015 onwards are available from European Centre for Disease Prevention and Control (ECDC) in their Chikungunya